What is a Life Coach vs. a Therapist or Consultant

 • Confidence Coaches

-Within these major categories, you’ll also find coaches with more niche or specialized areas, such as body-image coaches or divorce coaches.
+Within these major categories, you’ll also find coaches with a more specialized focus, such as body-image coaches or divorce coaches.
 Many of them develop an interest in a particular niche because of something they have gone through in their personal or professional life themselves.

 However, just because a coach hasn’t been married, it doesn’t mean that, for example, they can’t be well-versed in relationship coaching for married couples.
-Their qualifications and ability to ask powerful questions go way beyond personal experience, whether they’re certified and had formal training or not.
+Their qualifications and ability to ask powerful questions go way beyond personal experience, whether they’ve been certified and had formal training or not.

 [ Read: Types Of Life Coaches: The Top 12 Niches That Clients Love ]

-Why Do People Work with a Life Coach?
+Why Should You Work with a Life Coach?

-Most people hire a coach because of feeling stuck in their life or career, dealing with difficult emotions or mental health struggles, or going through a life transition.
-However, there can be many reasons why someone would seek help from a coaching professional.
-Here are a few examples.
+Most people hire a coach because they feel stuck in their life or career, are dealing with difficult emotions, or are going through a life transition.
+However, there are many other reasons why you should seek help from a coaching professional.
+For example:

 • Looking for a sense of purpose